 Each cancer study conducted tries to answer scientific questions and determine better ways to prevent, diagnose or treat the disease.
 As researchers test the effectiveness of trial drugs, patients who participate, in many cases, benefit from life-saving treatment options years before they are available to the public.

-Historically, in order to get the latest, greatest, most innovative care, someone had to go to a university; however, WVCI’s unique affiliation with The US Oncology Network enables us to bring trials to patients in Eugene.
+Historically, in order to get the latest, greatest, most innovative care, someone had to go to a university; however, WVCI’s unique affiliation ables us to bring trials to patients in Eugene.

 Clinical trials are conducted in a series of steps, called phases, and each phase is designed to answer a separate research question.

 “If you go back just five, ten years, we would have said that phase I studies are really for patients who don’t have any other options,” says Dr. Jeff Sharman, Medical Director of Hematology for The US Oncology Network.
 “But we’ve now entered this new era where new drugs can be so effective, or reduce side-effects so much, that sometimes, phase I studies offer some great opportunities for cancer patients.”

 A placebo-controlled trial is a study in which the effect of a drug is compared with the effect of a placebo (an inactive substance designed to resemble the drug).
 A common concern of patients considering a clinical trial is that they will receive a placebo instead of the drug being tested.

 “Clinical trials do not necessarily mean placebo and in fact, placebo controlled studies are very rare in oncology,” says Dr. Sharman.
 “Randomized trials, however, are not rare.”

 In a randomized controlled trial, participants are assigned by chance to separate groups that compare different treatments; neither the researchers nor the participants can choose which group.
 Using chance to assign people to groups means that the groups will be similar and that the treatments they receive can be compared objectively.
 At the time of the trial, it is not known which treatment is best.